 Rated one of the world’s best train journeys, it’s no wonder the Taieri Gorge Railway is the recommended ‘must-do’ mode of travel from Dunedin to the Middlemarch start of the Otago Central Rail Trail.

 Most days the train travels from Dunedin to tiny Pukerangi Station, 20km south of Middlemarch.
 The train’s popularity means lots of bike hire and other shuttles run between Pukerangi and Middlemarch.

-Summer months (October through April) departure times from the magnificently ornate Dunedin Railway Station to Pukerangi are 9.30am and 2.30pm, arriving at 11.35am and 4.35pm.
+Departure times from the magnificently ornate Dunedin Railway Station to Pukerangi are 9.30am and 2.30pm, arriving at 11.35am and 4.35pm.

 Should you land at Dunedin Airport and want to get on to the Rail Trail pretty much straight away, consider boarding the train at Wingatui (a short taxi ride away).
 But doing this of course depends on flight arrival times with the train's arrival at and departure from Wingatui.
 Our advice is to phone Dunedin Railways at 03 477 4449.

 Rental vehicles are available at Dunedin Airport and in Dunedin itself to self-drive to Middlemarch.
 An idea - especially when wanting to do the Rail Trail with a non-cyclist - can be to hire a rental as a support and side-trip adventuring vehicle.
 See our 5 Day Itinerary for just how much a support vehicle can add to a Rail Trail experience.